dimas4dev/TitaChallengeFront/readme.md

 This application is the respective Landing page of a company that publishes images, it has its respective filters by section.
 He was a developer with VanillaJS, SASS as CSS preprocessor

-## Demo

-Here you will find a demo from challenge[Tita Challenge](https://tita-challenge-front.vercel.app/)

 ## Installation

 To install you only need to perform the following steps: